Baromeg/Project-1/README.md

 ## Approach taken:
 ### - Grid layout:
 The grid was created in JavaScript using a for loop based on the desired width, created a div per cell and appended it to the grid container, correctly position in a square grid using Flexbox in CSS.
-This allows a much easier resizing if necessary in a later stage.
+This allows a much easier resizing if necessary, in a later stage.

 ```
 for (let index = 0; index < width ** 2; index++) {